 His leadership was put to the test during the “Great Flood of ’05,” when a sprinkler system pipe burst in the early morning, causing water to rise to just below the raised floor of the machine room.
 He and the facilities staff worked throughout the day and well past midnight to successfully maintain core services and prevent the loss of any data.

-Bob was honored at the SCS Founder’s Day ceremony on January 31, 2013, where he reminisced about his experiences as director.
+Bob was honored at the SCS Founder’s Day ceremony on January 31, 2013.

 A native of Philadelphia, he earned a Ph.D. in philosophy at Temple University and a masters degree in computer science at the University of Pittsburgh.
 He is survived by his wife, Liz Hines, and his daughter, Kate Cosgrove, whose recent defense of her Ph.D. was a point of pride for Bob.